The video of Boris Johnson celebrating Harry Kane's goal is even more awkward than that photo

 The video of Boris Johnson celebrating Harry Kane’s goal is even more awkward than that photo

-You’ve probably seen the only slightly ever-so-weird pictures of Boris Johnson watching England’s 2-0 win over Germany in the Euros on Tuesday night.
+You’ve probably seen the only ever so slightly weird photo of Boris Johnson watching England’s 2-0 win over Germany in the Euros on Tuesday night.

 “Harry Kane finally scored” 😭😭😭😭😭pic.twitter.com/j8J1BdhHd1